claudioaltamura/java-jaxb2/README.md

 # java-jaxb2
 Java JAXB2 examples

-## Solution 1
+## Solution 2

-The generated sources are located in the `target/generated-sources/xjc` directory.
+The generated sources are located in the src/main directory.
+This maybe useful if you want to keep the generated sources in the same directory as your source code.
 To generate the sources, execute the following command:

 ```